 Following are the main features of Data Science

-Curiosity – Data science isn’t a brand-new discipline.
+- Curiosity – Data science isn’t a brand-new discipline.
 It has existed in the past as well, but growth in this subject is extremely rapid.
-As new approaches to handle well-known problems emerge on a regular basis, a data scientist’s desire to learn about emerging technology becomes increasingly vital.
+As new approaches to handling well-known problems emerge on a regular basis, a data scientist’s desire to learn about emerging technology becomes increasingly vital.

 Data Analytics Vs Data Science